 With Shopify, you get a closed system — also known as a SaaS, or Software as a Service.
-Everything is arranged for you and everything is set up in such a way that you can build and launch an online store in minutes — literally.
-A closed framework like Shopify has many benefits as you get a system that is perfectly tuned to its task, which is getting you to sell as much as possible.
+Everything is arranged for you and everything is set up in such a way that you can literally build and launch an online store in minutes.
+A closed framework like Shopify has many benefits as you get a system that is perfectly tuned to its task: getting you to sell as much as possible.
 It does mean that Shopify owns your data and that you lose flexibility.
 Everything you can do is inside the platform and its apps.

-It’s not that one is better than the other: pick the platform that fits your goals.
+Simply put, it’s not that one is better than the other.
+You simply need to pick the platform that fits your goals and preferences.

 What is Shopify?

-Launched in 2006, Shopify is an ecommerce platform that powers around 1.7 million online stores.
-Shopify is a hosted web application, which means that its Software as a Service (SaaS), carefully fine-tuned to make it very easy to build and run online stores.
-It offers a ton of tools that shop owners can use to start an online store.
+Launched in 2006, Shopify is an ecommerce platform that powers around 1.7 million online stores worldwide.
+Shopify is a hosted web application, which means that it’s Software as a Service (SaaS), carefully fine-tuned to make it very easy to build and run online stores.
+It offers a ton of tools that shop owners can use to start and run their online store.

 Over the years, Shopify built many in-house solutions to common ecommerce problems, like payment systems (Shopify Payments) and fulfillment networks.
-Today, Shopify is a full-service ecommerce platform that makes a lot of sense for a lot of people.
+Today, Shopify is a full-service ecommerce platform that makes a lot of sense and gives enough options for a lot of people.